kajal1322705/Aditya_choudhry/replit.md

 An interactive, professionally animated portfolio website showcasing projects and skills.
 Built entirely with vanilla HTML, CSS, and JavaScript with smooth animations and modern design.

 ## Recent Changes
+- **November 1, 2025**: Updated with complete professional profile
+  - Added comprehensive About section with key achievements
+  - Implemented Experience section with timeline visualization
+  - Added Education section with MCA and BTech details
+  - Included Professional Certifications (HackerRank, freeCodeCamp)
+  - Expanded Skills section to 8 categories with 50+ technologies
+  - Updated navigation to include all new sections
+  - Enhanced responsive design for all sections

 - **November 1, 2025**: Initial portfolio creation
   - Created responsive single-page application
   - Implemented particle background animation system